Tetsuo-4O/Sensor-Log-Analyzer/README.md

 ## File Format

-This program was designed to handle .csv files as inputs.
+This program was designed to handle .csv files as inputs and export .kml files as outputs.

 .csv stands for Comma-Seperated Values and is a plain text format to store spreadsheets.

+.kml stands for keyhole markup language and is an XML-based format that stores geographic/positional data.

+The program outputs a .kml file to the directory file path when prompted.

 Files taken from UAS/Drones must be converted to .csv before being used in the program.